rdbo/libmem/docs/c/api/LM_CodeLength.md

 ```

 # Description
-The function `LM_CodeLength` calculates the size aligned to the instruction length, based on a minimum size.
+The function calculates the size aligned to the instruction length, based on a minimum size.

 # Parameters
- - `machine_code`: The `machine_code` parameter is the address of the instructions.
+ - `machine_code`: The address of the instructions.
- - `min_length`: The `min_length` parameter is the minimum size to be aligned to instruction length.
+ - `min_length`: The minimum size to be aligned to instruction length.

 # Return Value
 On success, it returns the aligned size to the next instruction's length.
 On failure, it returns `0`.